tfpauly/privacy-proxy/draft-privacy-token.md

 # Privacy Token Structure {#struct}

 A privacy token is a structure that begins with a single byte that indicates a version.
-This document defines version, 1, which indicates use of private tokens based on RSA Blind Signatures {{RSASIG}}, and determines the rest of the structure contents.
+This document defines two versions, 1 and 2, which indicate use of private tokens based on RSA Blind Signatures {{RSASIG}}, and determines the rest of the structure contents.
+Version 1 uses 4096-bit RSA keys and version 2 uses 2048-bit RSA keys.

 ~~~
 struct {